show on map

 In 1889 Howard sold the plant to his son-in-law, George H. Waring, who operated it under the Howard Hydraulic Cement Company and increased production significantly.
 The company produced cement until 1910 or 1912.

 There were once 6 kilns on site or nearby.
-Currently, only 1 stands, a double-kiln, and part of one of the circular kilns.
+Currently, only 2 stand: a double-kiln, and part of one of the circular kilns.

-Footings for a processing building stand to the south (left), however inspection of one of them reveals a cylindrical brick shaft.
+To the south, if you dig through the brush, the ruins of a cylindrical brick shaft are visible.
 I wonder if it was a smaller, cylindrical kiln.
 Unfortunately, no old photos show that part of the structure.